Colyngham History, Family Crest & Coats of Arms

 Early History of the Colyngham family

-Another 181 words (13 lines of text) covering the years 1195, 1296, 1379 and 1613 are included under the topic Early Colyngham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Colyngham research.
+Another 65 words (5 lines of text) covering the years 1195, 1296, 1379 and 1613 are included under the topic Early Colyngham History in all our PDF Extended History products and printed products wherever possible.

 Colyngham Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Collingham, Colingeham, Coldingham, Kollyngeham, Colyngham, Colingam and many more.